 |Video Card||nVidia GeForce 9600GT 512MB DDR3 (Green Edition)||nVidia GeForce 8500GT||Geforce 7 series / Radeon HD 2400|

 |Driver / Patch version||nVidia Forceware 306.97|

 |Operating System||Windows 7 SP1 64-bit||Windows XP SP3, Windows Vista SP2 or Windows 7 SP1||Windows XP|

 If you have played the first Borderlands with minimum requirements, you need to upgrade a little to play the second one; it’s been three years since.

 IMAGE COMPARISON AND PERFORMANCE

-The following is the image comparison of each setting along with its graph showing its performance impact.
+The following are image comparisons of each setting along with its graph showing its performance impact.

 Filtering makes the ground texture more crispier and the paint in the middle of the road, becomes more visible.
 Turning this to 16x made no evident performance impact and we recommend to set this to either 8x or 16x.